Open Source Happy Hour

 I'm pretty sure that you and I have both had to enforce codes of conduct at PyData events before.

-And it's, you know, I think it goes a long way into creating that environment, right?
+So, but I'm really, really glad that we have them in place and it's, you know, I think it goes a long way into creating that environment, right.

-The idea of keeping things open for everyone is a philosophy that I think jibes quite well with diversity and inclusion.
+It's the idea of keeping things open for everyone.
+It's a philosophy that I think jobs quite well with diversity and inclusion.

-And one of the big complaints that we would receive sometimes also is from underserved areas that we would host events at these like super flash, you know, big companies, right, that were generally in areas that were not close even to like the neighborhoods that we were trying to serve in some of these events, right?
+And one of the big complaints that we were received sometimes also is from underserved areas that we would host events at these like super flash, you know, big companies, right.

-And there was also, you know, a certain amount of just discomfort at the idea of going to, you know, Facebook headquarters or, you know, Microsoft headquarters or things like that because it wasn't a part of the community.
+Right.
+And there was also, you know, a certain amount of just discomfort at the idea of going to, you know, Facebook headquarters or, you know, Microsoft headquarters or things like that, because it wasn't a part of the community.

 And I always thought that was kind of interesting that, you know, the idea of like opening it up and making people feel comfortable is not just about invitations.